'The Queen' Reveals The Story Of The Woman Who Became A Symbol Of Welfare Fraud

 What murder allegation?
 What kids?
 Those are the important questions that were never asked in a court of law.

-In the Author's Note that opens the book, Levin tells us that one of his sources, John Parks, ex-husband of a woman named Patricia Parks (who died in June of 1975 due to a barbiturate overdose), had waited a long time for someone to ask him about Patricia's friend Linda.
+In the author's note that opens the book, Levin tells us that one of his sources, John Parks, ex-husband of a woman named Patricia Parks (who died in June of 1975 after a barbiturate overdose), had waited a long time for someone to ask him about Patricia's friend Linda.
 No one had, despite his knowledge that, as Levin writes:

 "Linda Taylor submerged Patricia in ice-cold water and fed her medications stored in unlabeled bottles.
 Taylor also took possession of the sick woman's house on the South Side of Chicago and became the executor of her estate."

 Taylor was, for a while, a suspect in Patricia's death, but ultimately no one followed up or charged her.
-As John Parks told Levin, "All they said was, 'That's another black woman dead.'"
+As John Parks told Levin, "All they said was, 'That's another black woman dead.' "

-The Queen isn't about trying to exonerate Taylor — it's an attempt to put her in the proper context.
+The Queen isn't about trying to exonerate Taylor; it's an attempt to put her in the proper context.
 She learned early that race marked her, and that without her various disguises and makeup, she would be read as black — and, thus, she would be treated as less than worthy.
 The stereotype Reagan created was of a woman on welfare in Chicago; the city and the implied poverty alongside the implied theft making it clear that he was speaking about a black woman.
 Taylor was a lifelong criminal, yes, and she was also the product of racism that shamed her from birth.

-Besides Parks's death, Levin reports, Taylor was suspected of another murder, as well as various child kidnappings.
+Besides Parks' death, Levin reports, Taylor was suspected of another homicide, as well as various child kidnappings.
 She preyed mostly on poor and working-class black people, whom police, prosecutors and lawmakers had no real interest in protecting, Levin says, because they were perceived to be just like Taylor — undeserving.
-Yet the only crime that made Linda Taylor infamous was stealing money from the government.
-Possibly a small amount of money, Levin found, as Reagan's figures were way off according to court documents and contemporaneous newspaper reports.
-Whether or not she managed to receive the $150,000 the president alleged, the amount lawyers could prove she took was a fraction of that — around $8,000.
+Yet the only crime that made Linda Taylor infamous was stealing money from the government — possibly a small amount of money, Levin found, as Reagan's figures were way off, according to court documents and contemporaneous newspaper reports.
+Whether she managed to receive the $150,000 the president alleged, the amount lawyers could prove she took was a fraction of that — about $8,000.

 Ilana Masad is an Israeli-American fiction writer, critic, and founder/host of the podcast The Other Stories.
 Her debut novel, All My Mother's Lovers, is forthcoming from Dutton in 2020.